raghadobeidat24/Language-Detection-from-Speech-Task/README.md

 Spoken Language detection has many applications in speech recognition, multilingual machine translations.
 This project will try to classify four languages (Arabic, Spanish, French, and Turkish) from the spoken utterances.
  We will implement two models LSTM, MLP models, and train them to classify the languages using Keras.
 We will use OPENSMILE (open-source tool) for features extraction, this tool can extract large features spaces from different types of audio files.

+ I could not upload some data files because of the size, it was more than 25MB.
+It will be available on google Drive

  # Dataset
  The given dataset is a media speech dataset of four languages (Arabic, Spanish, French, and Turkish), which is built with the purpose of testing Automated Speech Recognition (ASR) systems performance.
 The dataset consists of short speech segments automatically extracted from media videos available on YouTube and manually transcribed, with some pre- and post-processing, The dataset contains 10 hours of speech for each language provided, it has 10023 samples of (.wav) audio records.